openaire/openaire-catalogue-docs/docs/downloads/alternative-model/validated.md

 # Validated

-Information about the validtion of the association between the result and the funding information.
+Information about the validtion of the association between the research product and the funding information.

 ### validationDate